People + Machines: Why Threat & Risk Analysis Will Never Be The Same

-In the threat and risk intelligence space, there are numerous offerings and they each provide an array of capabilities.
-Many offer some level of real-time or near-real-time data feeds.
-A few are even using AI and ML to try to provide insights or foresight to help analysts make decisions and recommendations.
+In the threat and risk analysis space, where global risk intelligence is paramount, numerous offerings exist, each providing an array of capabilities for professionals.
+Many of these offerings incorporate some level of real-time or near-real-time data feeds.
+A few go even further, using AI and ML to enhance insights and foresight, ultimately assisting analysts in their decision-making and recommendations.

 While these functionalities are indeed very helpful, they can only take security, operations or risk leaders so far.
 What’s missing in most cases is the human analysis.
 Human experts are able to review the data being generated and then provide historical context and expertise, which can really improve the predictive accuracy of the information provided – empowering security operations professionals to not just react to data being served, but preemptively plan based on the insights the human analysts are providing.
 Because no matter how advanced or innovative our computers and the software that powers them are, the human brain offers benefits that machines simply can’t.